Mob temporarily disrupts yoga day event in Maldives; 6 arrested | Law-Order

 - Ghana

-A mob on Tuesday stormed and temporarily disrupted an event related to the International Day of Yoga at the national football stadium here in the Maldivian capital which was attended by ambassadors, diplomats and members of the general public, attacking some of them and destroying property.
+A mob of religious hardliners on Tuesday temporarily disrupted an event related to the International Day of Yoga at a football stadium here in the Maldivian capital which was attended by top diplomats and members of the general public, attacking some of the participants and destroying property.

-In a statement, police said that they were treating the incident as a serious issue, and it was under investigation by the Serious and Organised Crime Department.
-So far, six persons have been taken into custody.
+In a statement, police said that they were treating the incident as a serious issue, and the Serious and Organised Crime Department was investigating it with ''utmost urgency.''
+So far, six persons have been taken into custody, police said.

+''An investigation has been launched by @PoliceMv into the incident that happened this morning at Galolhu stadium.
+This is being treated as a matter of serious concern and those responsible will be swiftly brought before the law,'' President Ibrahim Mohamed Solih tweeted.

-Maldives Police Service has launched a high priority investigation into the violent disruption of the event held at the National Stadium.
+Maldives Police Service has launched a high priority investigation into the violent disruption of the event held at the National Stadium in the Muslim majority nation.

-After the brief disruption, the event resumed and the session got completed successfully.
+After the brief disruption by religious hardliners, the event resumed and the session got completed successfully.

+In a separate statement, the Government of Maldives strongly condemned the ''violent acts perpetrated by a group of individuals'' targeting the participants, including members of the diplomatic community who were attending the celebrations held to mark the 8th United Nations International Day of Yoga.

 ''As of now, the evidence indicates that the demonstrators were using items taken from the office of the PPM,'' police said.